siberianfox/g2wiki/Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE.md

 `make VERBOSE=2 PLATFORM=G2v9k debug`<br>
 ...for your platform

+You may see a message instructing you to copy openocd.cfg.example to openocd.cfg.
+Copy then edit this file for the debugger as per the instructions in the file.

 That should have you debugging in gdb.
 If you get connection errors make sure the Atmel-ICE is connected as in Hardware, above.

 On OSX it might pop a dialog box requesting you to accept an inbound connection.
 Do it.
 You may also need to try to connect more than once for it to work.